solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 2. Multistage docker file

-We will be using the concept of multistage docker files in this demo, so first we set our base image to the aspnet core runtime, and then create a new layer that points to the dotnet core sdk image.
+We will be using the concept of multistage docker files in this demo, so first we set our base image to the aspnet 5.0 runtime, and then create a new layer that points to the .NET 5.0 SDK image.
 ```
-FROM mcr.microsoft.com/dotnet/core/aspnet:3.1-buster-slim AS base
+FROM mcr.microsoft.com/dotnet/aspnet:5.0 AS base
 WORKDIR /app
 ENV ASPNETCORE_URLS http://+:5000
 EXPOSE 5000

-FROM mcr.microsoft.com/dotnet/core/sdk:3.1-buster AS build
+FROM mcr.microsoft.com/dotnet/sdk:5.0 AS build
 ```

 3. Add source code and build the app